moorepants/eme171/content/pages/report_template.rst

 an example of what yours submitted code should look like.
 Make sure it is in a fixed-width font and (ideally) has syntax highlighting.

-Note: the preview breaks when I add the code-include blocks, so I have left them out here.

 Simulation Script
 ^^^^^^^^^^^^^^^^^